David Sawers: Rationing the irrational - Health Insurance & Protection

 Today, “bug-chasing” means the unusual and quite inventive practice of having unprotected sex in an effort to become HIV+ or to “give” HIV to a willing partner.

-Urban folklore – and academic research – suggests that parties have taken place where participants know that one (or more) of the group is HIV positive – the questions, of course, being who might have it and who might catch it?
+It’s been claimed that parties take place where participants know that one (or more) of the group is HIV positive – the questions, of course, being who might have it and who might catch it?

-This admittedly niche hobby – the development of anti-retroviral drugs means it is (so I’m told) a bit passé nowadays – seems to have emerged first among the gay scene in San Francisco and other cities in the US.
+This admittedly niche hobby – the welcome development of anti-retroviral drugs means it is (so I’m told) a bit passé nowadays – seems to have emerged first among the gay scene in San Franscisco and other cities in the US.

 Then, reports emerged that it had caught the imagination of the – gay, straight and in-between – super-rich in Serbia.
 “Serbian roullette”, it was claimed, then caught on among other elites across Europe.